lyohaplotinka/reax-standalone/README.md

 import { createStore } from "reax-standalone";
 // import the connection code
+// for react:
 import forFunctional from "reax-sandalone/forFunctional"
+// this is for react too:
+import forFunctional from "reax-sandalone/forFunctional/react"
+// for preact:
+import forFunctional from "reax-sandalone/forFunctional/preact"

 const store = createStore({
   state: {